Solid versus liquid calories — Which is better?

 Depending on the motivation for your question, you may want to consider meeting with a registered dietitian or other health care provider to discuss this matter further.
 Keep in mind that a health care provider can also make any referrals to a specialist, if appropriate.
 In addition, you may find it helpful to read some of the responses in the Go Ask Alice!
-Nutrition & Physical Activity archives or the related Q&As below.
+Nutrition & Physical Activity archives.

 Remember though, your body needs more than just calories; it also needs nutrients, which may be lacking in a liquid diet.
 Although liquid calories may seem less significant than calories consumed from solid foods, keep in mind that a raisin in the hand is worth ten grapes in the bush.